 Questions Responses provided / Observations How many villages are in immediate downstream vicinity?
-There is no village on the downstream side of the Dam.
-Only Five families are living on the downstream side of Dam. which is 2 Km away from the Dam location.
-Are they dependent on dam in any way for their livelihood?
-No, they are not dependent on the dam.
-All the basic amenities required are fulfilled by the Solur Panchayat.
+The weir is in Reserved Forest Area.
+One Tribal village is in immediate downstream vicinity.
+2. Are they dependent on dam in any way for their livelihood?
+No.